Table of Contents

 Whether the catalyst for necessary improvements is the competitive global economy, the pressure to digitize existing procedures, or the challenges introduced by COVID-19, the role of maintenance management has never been more important.

 During the past two decades, advanced technologies have allowed companies to manufacture products at a stunning rate.
 Consequently, maintenance teams are under pressure to minimize costly equipment disruptions that halt production with minimal to no warning.
-The more highly automated the facility, the more important efficiently preventing, diagnosing, and solving complex asset breakdowns becomes.
+The more highly automated the facility, the more important efficiently preventing, diagnosing, and solving complex asset breakdowns becomes using work order management tools.

 Studies show organizations can save an average of 12 to 18 percent by consistently executing preventive maintenance (PM) as part of a well-rounded, maintenance management strategy.
 Translation: Every dollar spent on preventive maintenance could save nearly five dollars on expenses.
 Unfortunately, managers, supervisors, and operators often run into several challenges when attempting to optimize maintenance programs, including a lack of process knowledge, historical data, time to complete required analyses, and top-management support.